yuhui1038/SpeechRole/README.md

 ## 📖 Citation

-If you find our code or paper helps, please consider citing:
+If you find our dataset, benchmark, or paper helpful, please consider citing:

 <div align="left">